-When I complete the online check-in process (which is the same whether you booked your room with DVC points, directly with Disney, or with a travel agent), I always add my top priority room requests if they are available.
+When I complete the online check-in process (which is the same whether you booked your room with DVC points, directly with Disney, through a third-party site like Orbitz, or with a travel agent), I always add my top priority room requests if they are available.

 I personally have had great success with “faxing” my requests to the room assigner at my resort.
-I upload my fax in a word document to the website FaxZero.com which then sends it off to my Disney resort (I find the fax number for my resort with a quick web search).
-I aim to fax my room request 5-7 days before my check-in date.
+I upload my fax in a word document to the website FaxZero.com which then sends it off to my Disney resort.
+You can find the fax numbers for all of the Disney resorts on this handy page at AllEars.net I aim to fax my room request 5-7 days before my check-in date.